Jewellery Jargon: Clasp Styles

 There are two individual styles under this name.

 One is the common button, similar to those on our clothing.
-They can be caught by passing through a buttonhole in the design or a ring of beads or fibres can pass over the button to form the clasp.
+A buttonhole in the design, a ring of beads or fibres can pass over the button to form the clasp.

-The other style that falls under this name has two sections of metal each with their own ring for attaching to the design.
-One has a hole in the centre and the other a knob like feature which presses into the hole similar to a press-stud.
+The other style that falls under this name has two sections.
+Each with their own ring for attaching to the design.
+The knob like feature presses into the hole similar to a press-stud.

 Other Clasp Styles